flycat0101/gpu-viv6-andy/driver/driver/wl/readme.txt

 graphics stacks for embedded devices typically use.
 Thus Vivante has added this support to the Wayland stack.

-Only Wayland 1.4.0 / Weston 1.3.1 version has been validated to work.
+Only Wayland 1.9.0 / Weston 1.9.0 version has been validated to work.

 4. PREREQUISITIES

 The following is the software environment required:

-- Ycoto1.3 distribution.
-- Wayland1.4.0/Weston1.3.1: Wayland dependencies are listed in http://wayland.freedesktop.org/building.html.
+- Wayland1.9.0/Weston1.9.0: Wayland dependencies are listed in http://wayland.freedesktop.org/building.html.
 - Vivante patch for Weston.